Exploring critical, philosophical, and scientific debates in psychiatric practice and the psy-sciences

 The writers behind this newsletter.

 Psychiatrist with philosophical interests.
-My first book “Conversations in Critical Psychiatry” is out from Oxford University Press!
+My first book “Conversations in Critical Psychiatry” (2024) is an edited collection of interviews from Oxford University Press.

 A physicist who writes about the psychiatric system and mental health in general.